Loft Conversion Guide

 Building Regulations

-Your new loft conversion will have to adhere to several building regulations.
-This applies whether planning permission is needed or not.
-Building regulations are there to ensure the new conversion is structurally sound and safe for use.
+Even if you don't need planning permission, your new loft conversion will have to adhere to building regulations.
+Building regulations are there to ensure the new conversion is structurally sound, safe for use, and is habitable.

 The building regulations for a loft conversion will dictate some of the materials that must be used for the work and how the conversion is constructed.
 It will also often determine the layout.
 For example, you should have doors to each room at the top of the staircase.

-Questions to Ask When Hiring a Loft Conversion Expert
+Questions to Ask When Hiring a Loft Conversion Specialist

 You may need to ask several questions when looking for the right contractors to carry out your loft conversion job.
 Below is a list of questions that you should consider asking when looking for the right workers for the job: